-English Development: Upon initial enrollment, students enrolling with an ACT English score of 16 or below or an SAT Verbal score of 420 or below are required to enroll in ENG 0013 Developmental Composition in their first semester and earn at least a C (70%) in order to be eligible to then enroll in ENG 1113 Composition and Rhetoric I.
+English Development: Upon initial enrollment, students with an ACT English score of 16 or below or an SAT Verbal score of 420 or below are required to enroll in ENG 0013 Developmental Composition in their first semester and earn at least a C (70%) in order to be eligible to then enroll in ENG 1113 Composition and Rhetoric I. On the first day the class meets, students will take the SAGU English Placement Exam.
+That score, along with the ACT/SAT English score, will determine the student's final English course placement for the semester.

-Reading Development: Upon initial enrollment, students enrolling with an ACT Reading score of 16 or below or an SAT Verbal score of 420 or below are required to enroll in GES 0113 Reading Enrichment Strategies.

-Math Development: All students with an ACT Math score of 20 or below must register for Developmental Math and, on the day the class first meets, will take the SAGU Math Placement test.
-That score, along with the ACT Math score, will determine the student's final Math course placement.
+Reading Development: Upon initial enrollment, students with an ACT Reading score of 16 or below or an SAT Verbal score of 420 or below are required to enroll in GES 0113 Reading Enrichment Strategies in their first semester and earn at least a C (70%) in order to complete developmental requirements.
+On the first day the class meets, students will take the SAGU Reading Placement Exam.
+That score, along with the ACT/SAT Reading score, will determine the student's final course placement for the semester.